jscas/jscas-clearpass-plugin/Readme.md

 # JSCAS Clearpass

 This is a plugin for the [JSCAS server][server].
-It is used to intercept a user's credentials as they are logging in, and storing them in a MongoDB database.
-As such, this plugin requires the server to have a [Mongoose][mongoose] instance configured.
+It is used to intercept a user's credentials as they are logging in and store them in a cache.
+The cache is either a Redis or MongoDB database.
+Therefore, the server must have either storage mechanism configured.
+If both are configured then the Redis database will take precedence.

 This plugin exposes a REST API for retrieving the stored credentials.